Understanding Coaxial Cable: A Comprehensive Guide

 Coaxial Cable is widely used across various industries and applications, including:

-• Television: Transmits the signal for a television set, with cable TV using 75 ohm RG-6 coaxial Cable.
+• Television: Transmits the signal for a television set, with cable TV using 75-ohm RG-6 coaxial Cable.

 • Internet: Carries internet signals, often via RG-6 cable.